Why Your U.S. Car Insurance Doesn't Work in Mexico

 Recommended Coverage Amounts

-How Much Does Mexican Car Insurance Cost?
+How Much Does Mexican Car Insurance Cost in 2026?

 Costs depend on your vehicle's value, trip length, coverage type, and destination.
 Here are typical 2026 estimates for a vehicle valued around $15,000–$20,000 USD: